Interconnected-notes/electronics/Overcurrent.md

 tags:
 sources: https://www.thespruce.com/what-is-overcurrent-1825039
 ---
+> [!abstract] Main point
-excess of current—or amperage—in an electrical circuit.
+> Excess of current — or amperage — in an electrical circuit.

 # See also